Highlights and Achievements

 - Graduated from Widener University Delaware Law School in 1987

-- Won a combined $18 million for two asbestos victims in 2010
+- Won significant damages for two asbestos victims in 2010

 - Founded the Parkinson Golf Classic in 2000

 David B. Halpern earned a Bachelor of Arts degree from Temple University in 1987 and graduated from Widener University Delaware Law School in 1987.
 He passed the bar examination for Pennsylvania and New Jersey.
-He now works as an associate at Philadelphia asbestos and mesothelioma law firm Brookman, Rosenberg, Brown & Sandler.
+David now works at The Halpern Law Firm, a Pennsylvania and New Jersey mesothelioma law firm that he founded.

 After graduating from law school in 1987, Halpern was admitted to the state bar in Pennsylvania and New Jersey.
 He clerked for a year with Judge Michael R. Stiles at the Court of Common Pleas of Philadelphia County before turning to a career in litigation.

 In 1988 Halpern joined the legal staff of Brookman, Rosenberg, Brown & Sandler, a firm that was founded to help victims of asbestos exposure in Pennsylvania and New Jersey.
-The firm has so far represented more than 10,000 clients who suffered because of asbestos and related illnesses.
+With decades of experience in asbestos litigation, he went on to start his own mesothelioma and asbestos law firm, The Halpern Law Firm.

 With more than 30 years of experience litigating asbestos cases, Halpern is an expert in helping these vulnerable clients.
 His experience shows in notable cases.
-In 2010 he was part of the team that won two large verdicts amounting to $18 million for asbestos victims.
+In 2010 he was part of the team that won two large verdicts amounting to significant damages for asbestos victims.